masonelmore/esi/docs/OpportunitiesApi.md

 > []int32 GetOpportunitiesGroups(ctx, optional)
 Get opportunities groups

-Return a list of opportunities groups  --- Alternate route: `/dev/opportunities/groups/`  Alternate route: `/legacy/opportunities/groups/`  Alternate route: `/v1/opportunities/groups/`  --- This route expires daily at 11:05
+Return a list of opportunities groups  ---  This route expires daily at 11:05

 ### Required Parameters